The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Background and Introduction

 The \chptr\ is organized as follows.
 Sec.~\ref{sec:gen-model} describes the limit of a generic heterogeneous agent model with finite time horizon and finite number of households and outlines a metaprogram for identifying an equilibrium.
 Sec.~\ref{sec:IOU} specializes that metaprogram to the case of an economy with infinite time horizon and no aggregate risk.
-It is shown there that, the plots in Figure~\ref{fg2} notwithstanding, the new strategy can locate an equilibrium in the same benchmark study.
+It is shown there that, the plots in Fig.~\ref{fg2} notwithstanding, the new strategy can locate an equilibrium in the same benchmark study.
 Sec.~\ref{sec:KS} implements the metaprogram from Sec.~\ref{sec:gen-model} in the context of the benchmark economy of Krusell and Smith \cite{KS98}, compares the results, and draws new insights.
-The Julia code used in all examples can be retrieved from the author's \href{https://github.com/AndrewLyasoff/heterogeneous-models}{Git repository}.